Ahmed-Tameem/ahmed-tameem/README.md

-My personal projects are all showcased here.
+All my personal projects are showcased here.

 I would include my Verilog and C projects here aswell, but I am not allowed to do that for academic integrity reasons.

-Therefore, all the projects listed here are personal projects I completed outside of school.\n
+Therefore, all the projects listed here are personal projects I completed outside of school.